TDSB asked for cancellation of Betsy DeVos visit

-When news first leaked out that U.S. President Donald Trump's education secretary had scheduled a tour of Ontario schools last month, officials kept the details under wraps.
+When news first leaked out that U.S. President Donald Trump's Education Secretary had scheduled a tour of Ontario schools last month, officials kept the details under wraps.
 No one would say when or even where she would visit.

 Then, abruptly, Betsy DeVos cancelled her trip.